OpenEuphoria/euphoria-mvc/docs/TEMPLATE.md

       </section>
     </body>

-And this is your primary template:
+And this is your page template:

     {% extends layout.html %}
     {% block content %}
         <p>This is where my content goes!</p>
     {% end block %}

-Then your rendered template will look like this:
+Then your rendered template will look something like this:

     <body>
       <section name="content">